 It’s hard to provide a definitive time frame, says Albert Shaw, MD, PhD, an infectious diseases doctor at Yale Medicine.
 “The CDC recommends getting it by the end of October and the thinking is that after you get vaccinated it can take a few weeks for your body to generate the antibodies,” he says.

-The other thing to take into consideration is how common the flu is in your community at the time, even though this can be difficult to predict.
+The other thing to consider is how common the flu is in your community at the time, even though this can be difficult to predict.
 But there is one thing Dr. Shaw is sure of: It’s never too late for the vaccine to be effective.
 “The flu continues well into the spring,” he says.

 What stands out about Yale Medicine's approach to the flu?